Ouxsoft/LHTML/docs/README.md

 + Search indexes;
 + the Web browser.

-#### Configuration
-A valid configuration must be capable of removing all unpermited HTML5 attributes.

 #### Construction
+LHTML5 is a modular language for emergent purposes.

 #### Modules
-LHTML5 is a modular language for emergent purposes.
-Modules are the worker bees of LHTML.
+Modules are the worker bees of LHTML5.
+They do what needs to be done to modify the document.
+They receive instruction from the documents args and the configuration.
 Potential uses of LHTML5 modules include, but are not limited to:

 + reduce architectural debt and clutter of redundant elements present across multiple pages;
 + extend backend features to frontend WYSIWYG users;